qbicsoftware/qoffer/src/README.md

 * Saving the resulting .docx file and enabling the download via the FileResourceHandler

+**Note:** If you run the portlet on your local machine, you probably need to change the variable *pathOnServer* at the top (~l.
+50) of the *OfferManagerTab.java* according to your file system.

 ### Automatic price calculation:

 The following table shows the price modifiers used for the different